medialab/xan/docs/cmd/flatten.md

 There is also a condensed view (-c or --condense) that will shorten the contents of each field to provide a summary view.

-Pipe into "less -r" if you need to page the result, and use -C/--force-colors not to lose the colors:
+Pipe into "less -r" if you need to page the result, and use --color=always not to lose the colors:

-    $ xan flatten -C file.csv | less -Sr
+    $ xan flatten --color=always file.csv | less -Sr

 Usage:
     xan flatten [options] [<input>]